 10.2.
 Structural components of lipids

-Includes an even number of carbon atoms in the chain;
+Include an even number of carbon atoms in the chain;

-Have a cis-configuration of double bonds (if present).
+Have a cis configuration of double bonds (if present).

 In natural acids, the number of carbon atoms ranges from 4 to 22, but acids with 16 or 18 carbon atoms are more common.
-Unsaturated acids contain one or more double bonds with a cis configuration.
+Unsaturated acids contain one or more double bonds in the cis configuration.
 The double bond closest to the carboxyl group is usually located between the C-9 and C-10 atoms.
 If there are several double bonds, then they are separated from each other by the methylene group CH 2.

 The IUPAC rules for DRCs allow the use of their trivial names (see Tables 10.1 and 10.2).

-* Included for comparison. ** For cis isomers.
+*Included for comparison. ** For cis isomers.

 Higher monohydric alcohols;